Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Introduction

-Despite the efforts above, a direct comparison of MW with its analogs in kinematics and chemistry is still challenging because the observables and methods used for studying the MW are different from those for external galaxies, i.e., utilizing properties of individual stars as opposed to integrated quantities with projection effects.
-Therefore, the comparisons may be impacted by systematics or biases \citep{2020MNRAS.491.3672B}.
+Despite the efforts above, a direct comparison of the MW with its analogs in kinematics and chemistry is still challenging because the observables and methods used for studying the MW are different from those for external galaxies, i.e., utilizing properties of individual stars as opposed to integrated quantities from stellar populations with projection effects.
+Therefore, the comparisons may be impacted by systematics or biases \citep{2019MNRAS.489.5030F, 2020MNRAS.491.3672B}.
 In addition, some key processes such as radial migration and kinematic heating have not been extensively explored like the MW on external galaxies, which are also essential to identify whether the MW's formation and evolution is distinct from the general population.
-Therefore, to take the MW as an ideal laboratory and test galaxy evolution theories, one needs to remove these observational and methodological biases, transfer the observables of MW and external systems into the same definition, and apply models that consider both chemical enrichment and kinematic processes.
-These considerations lead to the development of the tools presented in this work.
+Therefore, to take the MW as an ideal laboratory and test its evolution theories on other MWAs, one needs to remove these observational and methodological biases, transfer the observables of MW and external systems into the same definition, and apply models that consider both chemical enrichment and kinematic processes.